astral-fate/Data-Cleaning-with-Pandas/README.md

 ### Sql approach

-We can import sql library in pandas
+We can import sql library in pandas. <br>

+The !pip install pandasql command installs the pandasql library, which allows you to use SQL-like syntax to query pandas dataframes.

                   #installing panda's sql library
                   !pip install pandasql

                   #importing panda's sql library